Vang Municipality (Hedmark): 19th-20th centuries

-Vang municipality was established in 1837, when the municipality law came into effect.
-The municipality borders were those which had been established by a border commission in 1730.
-It was named after Vang church; since the early Iron Age the region had been known as Ridabu.
+Vang Municipality was established in 1837, when the formannskapsdistrikt law came into effect.
+The municipal borders were those which had been established by a commission in 1730 which set the borders of the Church of Norway prestegjelds.
+It was named after Vang Church; since the early Iron Age the region had been known as Ridabu.

-In 1847, the executive council majority agreed that Hamar should be restored to kjøpstad status, but the decision was controversial and some believed the basis for the decision was illogical.
-When Hamar achieved this status in 1849, about 0.4 km2 of land was reassigned to it from Vang.
-Vang gave up additional land to Hamar in 1878, 1946, 1947 and 1965.
-In 1891 the district of Furnes was separated from Vang to create a municipality of its own.
+In 1847, the government determined that Hamar should be restored to kjøpstad status, but the decision was controversial and some believed the basis for the decision was illogical.
+When Hamar achieved this status in 1849, about 0.4 km2 of land was removed from Vang Municipality and this area became the new Hamar Municipality.
+Vang Municipality gave up additional land to Hamar in 1878, 1946, 1947 and 1965.
+In 1891, the western part of Vang Municipality was separated to become the new Furnes Municipality.

 The earliest village was Hjellum - a contraction of «Hjellum-by`n».
 It was there that the train station for the Rørosbanen line between Elverum and Hamar stopped.
 In the same place Sanderud asylum (now hospital) was located.

-During the Second World War, especially after 1944, many resistance fighters hid in Vangsåsa.
-About 70 persons found refuge in the Norwegian resistance Milorg's district 77 rural huts.
+During the Second World War, especially after 1944, many resistance fighters hid in Vangsås.
+About 70 people found refuge in the Norwegian resistance Milorg's district 77 rural huts.
 On 26 October, German troops assaulted one of the huts and two resistance fighters were killed.
 A third escaped miraculously.

 After 1947 the Østland District Commandos had their headquarters at Åker gård.

 After the Second World War more villages developed: Ridabu, Ingeberg, Vangli, and Wik.

 Merger with Hamar

-The government had been debating merging Vang and Hamar (and sometimes Løten) for several decades.
+The government had been debating merging the neighboring municipalities of Vang and Hamar (and sometimes Løten) for several decades.
 There was strong local opposition in Vang — a referendum held 22 and 23 April 1990 showed 95% of the Vang residents opposed incorporation into Hamar, with a 64.7% turnout rate.
 Support in Hamar was stronger as Vang was a prosperous farming municipality, while Hamar suffered from urban decay.
 The Storting forced the merger which took place on 1 January 1992.
-The sponsor for the consolidation was Odd Aspeli (of the Arbeiderpartiet).
-He took over as Mayor in Hamar after consolidation and remained as Mayor until 1999.
-Another chief sponsor against consolidation, Einar Busterud, then assumed the position of Mayor.
+The sponsor for the consolidation was Odd Aspeli (of the Labour Party).
+He took over as Mayor of Hamar Municipality after consolidation and remained as mayor until 1999.
+Another chief sponsor against consolidation, Einar Busterud, then assumed the position of mayor.

+Geography

+Vang Municipality was located in the traditional district of Hedmarken. Åmot Municipality was to the north, Løten Municipality was to the east, Stange Municipality was to the south, Hamar Municipality was to the southwest, and Ringsaker Municipality was to the west.
+The highest point in the municipality was the 931.67 m point on the side of Kroksjøhøgda (the mountain itself is located in neighboring Ringsaker Municipality, and this point on the side of the mountain lies along the municipal border).